 I return to my main point: there is a grey zone where sex is concerned.
 And it’s not only impossible but on some level dangerously naïve to think that outside parties (those notorious college administrators who are apparently such a-holes) can always find truth, much less justice, where sexual misconduct is concerned.
 There is no magical process where that will happen!
 Not on college campuses, and even less so in the real world of police reports and courtrooms.

 Some kind of social contract has broken down between young men and women.
 Most of us would laugh out loud if we heard phrases like “ungentlemanly behavior” and “taking advantage” of a woman.
 But those words are pretty effective at describing a lot of the creepy stuff that goes on every day on campus.
-There was a deal not too long ago – after the sexual revolution of the 1960s but back when people still occasionally went on ‘dates’ and could answer the question, ‘Are you in a relationship?’ with a simple ‘yes’ or ‘no.’ There was a deal back then that in exchange for men’s greater physical strength and more consistent ability to have a quick orgasm, they were supposed to agree not to act like dogs.
+There was a deal not too long ago – after the sexual revolution of the 1960s but back when people still occasionally went on ‘dates’ and could answer the question, ‘Are you in a relationship?’ with a simple ‘yes’ or ‘no.’ There was a deal back then that in exchange for men’s greater physical strength and more consistent ability to have a quick orgasm, they were supposed to agree not to act like animals.
 And women were supposed to understand that, yes, it’s cool to have as much sex as you want, but seriously, ladies: it might not be such a great idea to drink nine shots of vodka before staggering over to the frat house on a Saturday night unless you really planned on having some kind of ‘congress’ with a guy.
 There was a time when people understood that most horny young men really did want to get in your pants.
 And if you didn’t want that – because, to be honest, how many women are actually getting off, sexually, from these ultra-informal sexual escapades?
-(Some women are, undoubtedly, but not everyone, if we are to believe the statistics.)
+(Some women are, undoubtedly, but not everyone, if we are to believe the statistics on sexual satisfaction from casual sex encounters.)
 Well, then, maybe it wouldn’t be such a smart idea to take your clothes off in front of a young man and send him out to buy condoms.

 I’m NOT defending or suggesting a return to 1950s sexual norms.
 I’m not saying women are the guardians of male sexuality.
 I’m not saying women don’t like sex (although, I think they’re not enjoying hook up sex as much as the media think they are.)
 We don’t have to go back in time to move forward.
 But we do have to move forward.
 We need realistic and respectful sexual norms for a new century.